Alcohol Use in Older Women

 The American Geriatrics Society actually has posted clinical guidelines for low-risk alcohol use in older adults on their web site, and recommends no more than 7 drinks/week with a maximum of 2 drinks on any one occasion.
 However, these amounts have been questioned since safety may be specific to what medications or chronic diseases are present, and there is scant research support for older adults having different guidelines from younger ages if health status is equivalent.2

-The group that merits our attention is the small number who actually may increase their alcohol intake over time and put themselves at risk for alcohol-related complications.
+The group that merits our attention are the small numbers that may actually increase their alcohol intake over time and put themselves at risk for alcohol-related complications.
 The authors promise to publish subsequent reports of which risk factors were associated with increasing and decreasing alcohol use to help us target these groups in the future.